near/NEPs/specs/Standards/Sould Bound Token/README.md

 1. Users cannot recover an SBT by themselves.
 The issuer, a DAO or a smart contract (eg: multisig) dedicated to manage the recovery should be assigned.
 2. Whenever a _soul transfer_ is triggered then the SBT registry emits `Kill` event.
 It creates an inherit cost for such action: the account identity is burned and can't receive any SBT in the future.
+3. The recovery function is additional economical risk preventing account trading: user should always be able to recover his SBT, and move to another, not killed account.

 SBT recover MUST not trigger `SoulTransfer` nor `Kill`: malicious issuer could compromise the system by faking the token recovery and take over all other SBTs from a user.
 Only the owner of the account can call `soul_transfer` and merge 2 accounts he owns.